Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 Kaggle Community: For the Spaceship Titanic dataset and competition platform.
 Open-Source Libraries: scikit-learn, catboost, shap, and others for their robust tools.
 Titanic Minds Group 14: For collaboration and data hosting on GitHub.
-Instructors and Peers: For guidance and feedback throughout the project.

 ## ⚙️ How to Run